Kjdragan/pf1/docs/design.md

 2. **Map-Reduce**:
    - **Map Phase**: We'll process each topic independently in parallel
    - **Reduce Phase**: We'll combine the results from all topics into a final summary
-3. **Agent Pattern**: We'll use LLM inference to recommend appropriate rubrics for content transformation
+3. **Agent Pattern**: We'll use LLM inference to recommend appropriate rubrics for content transformation and generate Q&A pairs

 ### Flow high-level Design: